10 More Things that Make No Sense

 5. Jury duty.
 It’s the whole “trial by a jury of your peers” thing.
 Never mind that in no other place in today’s society would the oddball assortment of individuals serving on a jury, from high school graduates to retirees, be considered “peers.”
 Also, there’s the fact that the state feels no need to properly compensate people for services they can coerce them into.
 This means that each of your “peers” is being forced to spend their day in a courtroom having committed no crime other than that of being a gainfully employed, registered voter with a valid driver’s license.
 Because of this they are likely to be in a less than agreeable state of mind, and they don’t necessarily have a vested interest in rendering a fair verdict.
 They might just say whatever they think they have to, to minimize the loss of money and time they incur by being there.

 6. Pills with side effects that are worse than whatever they’re supposedly treating.
 You know the ones I mean.
 They show up in TV commercials, usually accompanying a scene with a happy-looking older couple walking on the beach holding hands.
 A cheerful-sounding voiceover assures you of how much this blood pressure medication will enhance your quality of life, just before informing you that this medication “has been known to cause seizures, liver damage, brain tumors, and death.
 Ask your doctor if this medication is right for you.”
 No thanks, I think I’ll take my chances with high blood pressure.
 Seizures, liver damage, brain tumors, and death don’t sound right for me.
-They’ve all been shown to decrease quality of life rather dramatically, in fact.

 7. Throw pillows.
 I don’t know what these are actually good for.
 You can’t sleep on them, at least not the ones that are cylinder-shaped or have too many extraneous features like lace or tassels.
 You have to fuss with arranging them on the bed at the beginning of the day, only to have to move them somewhere else at night.
 I guess they’re supposed to help your bedroom look like a Better Homes and Gardens photo, but in my case this is a lost cause, throw pillows or no throw pillows.